Multi-Attach¶

 Input Handling¶

-Input from any attached supervisor is forwarded to the terminal.
-If multiple supervisors send input simultaneously, it's interleaved.
+Input from any attached client is forwarded to the terminal.
+If multiple clients send input simultaneously, it's interleaved.

 Output Broadcasting¶

-Terminal output is broadcast to all attached supervisors.
-Each supervisor receives a copy of all output.
+Terminal output is broadcast to all attached clients.
+Each client receives a copy of all output.

 Detachment¶

-When a supervisor detaches, other supervisors remain attached.
+When a client detaches, other clients remain attached.
 The terminal continues running independently.

 Discovery Across Machines¶